minh-chiu/minh-chiu/README.md

 # 👋 Hi there, I'm Minh!
-🚀 Fullstack Developer | Backend Specialist | DevOps Enthusiast
+🚀 Fullstack Developer | Backend Specialist

 ## 🔥 About Me
 - 🎯 3+ years of experience in backend & fullstack development.